mpkrass7/m_pkfire/content/post/2025-09-12-conformal-inference/index.md

 It is again a best practice to verify that the model works before creating a serving endpoint around it.
 Uncomment the cells below to test.
+Then we can move on to serving the model.

 ```python